exyone-js/exyone-js.github.io/_tutorials/Front-End Tutorial #1_ What is HTML_.md

 HTML uses tags to mark different parts of a webpage.

-You can also think of tags as highlighters; after using them, HTML will tell the web page what this piece of text means.
+You can also think of tags as **marker pen**; after using them, HTML will tell the web page what this piece of text means.

 ### What Are HTML Tags?